Oxalis tuberosa

 Oxalis tuberosa is a perennial herbaceous plant that overwinters as underground stem tubers.
 These tubers are known as uqa in Quechua, oca in Spanish, yams in New Zealand and several other alternative names.
-The plant was brought into cultivation in the central and southern Andes for its tubers, which are used as a root vegetable.
-The plant is not known in the wild, but populations of wild Oxalis species that bear smaller tubers are known from four areas of the central Andean region.
-Oca was introduced to Europe in 1830 as a competitor to the potato, and to New Zealand as early as 1860.
+The plant was cultivated, apparently from its wild relatives, in the central and southern Andes for its tubers, which are used as a root vegetable.
+Resembling the potato, it was introduced to Europe and New Zealand around the 19th century.

-In New Zealand, oca has become a popular table vegetable and is called yams (although not a true yam).
-It is available in various colors, including yellow, orange, pink, apricot, and traditional red.